jungyu0413/Realtime_FER_Classification/README.md

-# Realtime Facial Expression Recognition Demo (AAAI 2025)
+# Realtime Facial Expression Recognition Demo

 This repository provides a real-time facial expression recognition demo based on the model proposed in our AAAI 2025 paper:
 [**"Navigating Label Ambiguity for Facial Expression Recognition in the Wild"**](https://arxiv.org/abs/2502.09993)